Chocolate Covered Strawberries are an easy treat for Valentine’s Day or any holiday. Use white, milk or dark chocolate, or a combination of a few!

 Chocolate Covered Strawberries

-- 1 lb whole fresh strawberries washed and dried
+- 1 pound whole fresh strawberries washed and dried

 - 150 grams solid chocolate bar of choice not chips